Daphne Sheldrick

 Dame Daphne Marjorie Sheldrick, DBE (née Jenkins; 4 June 1934 – 12 April 2018) was a Kenyan of British descent, author, conservationist and expert in animal husbandry, particularly the raising and reintegrating of orphaned elephants into the wild for over 30 years.
 She was the founder of the Sheldrick Wildlife Trust.

 Biography

 Early life

 Daphne Jenkins was born in Kenya in 1934 to British parents, at a time when Kenya was still a British colony.
 Her parents, Bryan Jenkins and Marjorie Webb Jenkins, operated a large farm and timber operation in Gilgil.
 At the outbreak of World War II, her father, a naturalist, was sent to a game reserve where he was ordered to kill zebra and wildebeest to feed British and Kenyan troops.
 In 1940, at age 6, she went to visit her father's camp and later remember thinking, "This is how I would like to live, out here among the animals under the sky."

-She was educated at Nakuru Primary School and Kenya High School where she matriculated in 1950 with honours and the possibility of a bursary to attend university; however, she opted for marriage.
+She was educated at Nakuru Primary School and The Kenya High School where she matriculated in 1950 with honors and the possibility of a bursary to attend university; however, she opted for marriage.